UK Consumers: Our appetite for digital services will swell after lockdown

 About Sungard Availability Services

-Sungard Availability Services (Sungard AS) is a leading provider of cloud connected infrastructure solutions serving enterprise customers from 75 hardened data centers and workplace recovery facilities in nine countries.
+Sungard Availability Services (Sungard AS) is a leading provider of cloud connected infrastructure solutions serving enterprise customers from 75 hardened data centres and workplace recovery facilities in nine countries.
 Sungard AS has a 40-year track record of delivering resilient and highly available hybrid IT solutions.
-Backed by high-performance networks, Sungard AS modernizes customers’ end-to-end IT across connected infrastructure, cloud, recovery and workplace solutions.
+Backed by high-performance networks, Sungard AS modernises customers’ end-to-end IT across connected infrastructure, cloud, recovery and workplace solutions.
 Working with customers to understand their business objectives, Sungard AS identifies gaps in customers’ current environments and tailors a solution to achieve their desired business outcomes.